Is it Cheaper to Insure a Motorcycle or a Car?

-While it generally costs more to insure a motorcycle than it will cost to insure a car, there are ways that you can keep the costs down.
+While it generally costs more to insure an automobile than it does to insure a motorcyle, there are ways that you can keep the costs down.
 The methods for lowering the price of your motorcycle coverage are very much the same as keeping the cost of your car insurance premiums down.

 Here are a few pointers:

 - Ride a safe bike.
 Just like a safer car costs less to insure, a safer bike will also cost less to insure.
 Consider driving a bike that offers key safety features, such as anti-lock brakes, stability control, LED lighting, anti-theft devices, and even airbags.
 Yes, motorcycles are not being manufactured with airbags.

 - Ride safely.
 Make sure you adhere to the rules of the road, avoid driving in inclement weather, keep your speed down, and don’t take risks.
 The safer you drive, the better your record will be, which can translate to substantial discounts on your premiums.